Locked and system accounts in your chart of accounts

 What are locked accounts?

-Locked accounts are needed for specific purposes in your organization.
+Locked accounts are needed for specific purposes in your organisation.
 You can edit a locked account but you can't delete or archive the account.

 Locked accounts include system accounts.
 Xero locks other accounts if you've used them for the following purposes: